-It is the beginning of the year, and around this time, we often feel a lot of pressure to start new eating and exercise programs, to go on diets, or to set new goals to change our body in some way.
+This post is about building body confidence.
+I wanted to write the post because it is the beginning of the year.
+Around this time, we often feel a lot of pressure to start new eating and exercise programs, to go on diets, or to set new goals to change our body in some way.

 Many of us want to feel and be healthier.
 So we embark on a program, buoyed by initial enthusiasm, only to discover that our programs are punishing and unsustainable in the long-run.
 We fall off the bandwagon and often feel badly about ourselves, wondering why our good intentions often end up in the same old dead-end.